How to Find a Stud in The Ceiling [Manually or Stud Finders]

 With this technique, you must start in one corner and use a tape measure to mark 16 inches.
 Then, knock at the 16-inch mark.
 If it sounds solid, then you found the joist!

 However, if it sounds hollow, don’t fret.
-You simply must measure out another 16 inches in the same direction and knock the ceiling again.
-If it still sounds hollow, repeat these steps from the same corner, but in the opposite direction.
-When you find a pattern, that means you’ve found which direction the joists run in.
+Measure another 16 inches in the same direction and knock the ceiling again.
+If it still sounds hollow, repeat these steps from the same corner but in the opposite direction.
+When you find a pattern, that means you’ve discovered which direction the joists run in.

 Heavy insulation or certain stucco finishes may make it hard to tell where the joists are based on knocking alone.
-Additionally, older homes, or DIY additions may mean that builders didn’t follow the exact same spacing for all the joists.
+Additionally, older homes or DIY additions may mean builders didn’t follow the same spacing for all the beams.
+If you’re dealing with different ceiling materials, consider exploring alternative wall finishing options that might make future stud detection easier.

-If that’s the case, you can use these other methods to manually find the ceiling joists and studs.
+If so, you can use these other methods to manually find the ceiling joists and studs.

 Follow the Outlets

-This trick works best for finding wall studs, but it can also work when you have a ceiling outlet.
+This trick works best for finding wall studs but can also work when you have a ceiling outlet.

 Those outlets will be attached directly to a joist.